CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2025-04-09.md

 - [ ] @leont - share ongoings & blockers
    - [ ] @sjn - should we take this item out of the agenda?
    - Lets leave till after PTS
+- [ ] @stigtsp and others add Todo tasks to the project board, so we don't forget what "Secure by Default" entails

 #### Ongoing vulnerabilities
 - [x] @timlegge - Crypt::Bcrypt issues around password length